-If you're the type who always starts their project with a big whiteboard, or who maintains a massive wall of Post-it notes, or if your project management system ever makes you feel like you're looking for Pepe Silvia, then Kanban boards are for you.
+If you're the type who always starts their project with a big whiteboard, or who maintains a massive wall of sticky notes, or if your project management system ever makes you feel like you're looking for Pepe Silvia, then Kanban boards are for you.

 What is Scrum?

 The team enters a finite period (typically two to four weeks) called a "sprint."
-The entire team works through the sprint to complete the tasks in the product backlog, but there's no predefined map or order of priorities for completing these tasks.
+The entire team works through the sprint to complete the tasks in the established backlog, but there's no predefined map or order of priorities for completing these tasks.